-To test whether customer bonuses and market support were accurately calculated, we reviewed whether Management's calculation was in accordance with the stipulations in customer agreements.
-By reading through the agreements, we tested whether the stipulations in the agreements were appropriately reflected in the calculations of customer bonus and market support.
+We reviewed whether Management's calculation was in accordance with the stipulations in customer agreements.
+We read through the agreements and tested that they were in accordance with the calculations of customer bonus and market support.
 The basis for the calculations was compared to invoiced sales per customer.
-Our inspections did not reveal material discrepancies.

-We considered whether the disclosures related to customer bonuses appropriately reflected the accounting principles, and were in accordance with IFRS requirements.
+Finally, we considered whether the disclosures related to customer bonuses appropriately reflected the accounting principles and were in accordance with IFRS requirements.